random-game-dev/collabOS-source/fun chatrooms/coding-talk.md

-yo mr. copy are you awake?
+sleepy temple : yo mr. copy are you awake?